 In 2022–23, water managers will focus their efforts on supporting native fish populations in the Severn, Dumaresq, Macintyre and upper Barwon rivers.

 In the catchment, the volume of water for the environment is limited.
-The Department of Planning and Environment (the department) works in partnership with the Commonwealth Environmental Water Holder to manage available resources.
+The Department of Climate Change, Energy, the Environment and Water (the department) works in partnership with the Commonwealth Environmental Water Holder to manage available resources.

 The Pindari Stimulus Flow is a small volume of planned water available for use if triggered by inflows into Pindari Dam.
 If made available, it may be used to target native fish outcomes downstream.